OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 By default Log Collection is enabled.

-You can disable it running the command : `/settings/logcollection`

-It should appear as red in the `/settings/help` table when disabled.
+You can disable it running the command: `/settings/logcollection` It should appear as red in the `/settings/help` table when disabled.

 Run the same command another time to enable it.
 It should appear as green in the `/settings/help` table when enabled.

-## 3. What is collected ?
+## 3. What is and is not collected ?

+**NOT COLLECTED**

-**Personal Identifiable Information**
+*Personal Identifiable Information*

-We everything we can to : filter any Personal Identifiable information and credentials.
+We have a filter in place, to prevent any Personal Identifiable information and credentials to be saved in the logs.

 Credentials are not logged at all.

-**NOT COLLECTED**

 Here is a list of data we are not collecting :